jkazemifard/gitted.geoserver.demo/README.md

 * [How to use a Gitted-powered GIT repository](doc/howto-manipulate.md)
 * [How to setup Gitted for an application](doc/howto-create-new.md)

-## push-to-deplay: Machine and state out of GIT data
+## push-to-deploy: Machine and state out of GIT data

-What GITTED (git-lxc) brings is:
+What Gitted (git-lxc) brings is:
-* you clone a GIT repository with GITTED-enabled data
+* you clone a GIT repository with Gitted-enabled data
 * you run: ``` gitted/gitted-client init mycontainer ```
 * you push the data to it: ``` git push mycontainer master ```
 * read the messages, it shows a URL like http://10.0.3.254/ that you